lewisnyman/lewisnyman.co.uk/src/_posts/2016-09-28-say-hello-to-our-logo.md

 I’m really excited to continue to build the visual identity from here, stay tuned to see our identity evolve.

 <div class="image-grid">
-{% include "image-grid__item.html", src:"/assets/images/convivio-logo.png", alt:"The Convivio logo — a picnic table design" %}
+{% include "image-grid__item.html", src:"/assets/images/convivio-logo.png", alt:"The Convivio logo — a picnic table design", sizes:"(min-width: 920px) 880px, 100vw" %}
 </div>